 latter, the "/" will be encoded in the URL.

 Pathless services ¶

 Pathless services are not attached to a URL path.
-Such services are created with the No_path constructor of Eliom_service.path_option.
+Such services are created with the No_path constructor of Eliom_service_sigs.S.path_option.

 Here is a simple example.
-Suppose you wrote a function remove to remove one piece of data from a database (taking an identifier of the data).
+Suppose that the function remove removes one piece of data from a database (based on the identifier of the data).
 If you want to put a link on your page to call this function and redisplay the page, just create an action on a pathless service like this:

 let remove_action = Eliom_registration.Action.create ~meth: (Eliom_service.Post (Eliom_parameter.unit, Eliom_parameter.int "id")) ~path:Eliom_service.No_path (fun () id -> remove id)

 Then wherever you want to add a button to do that action (on data id), create a form like:

 let open Eliom_content.Html.D in Form.post_form ~service:remove_action (fun id_name -> [ Form.input ~input_type:`Hidden ~name:id_name ~value:id Form.int; Form.button_no_value ~button_type:`Submit [pcdata "submit"] ])